 Schlöndorff, Volker (2008). http://www.volkerschloendorff.com/personen/maurice-jarre/ (10.03.2014).

 The German press was cautious in their first reaction shortly after the premier viewing: Schlöndorff has achieved a “carefully made film“, that comes along “well worked on, with many pretty scenes, brilliant actors“, however “all in all only well manufactured, that kind of quality craftwork that diligently tries to achieve art but stays mere handcraft” (Frankfurter Allgemeine Zeitung, 28.4.1979).
-Hans C. Blumenberg characterised Schlöndorff’s project as “brave or crazy (or both) enough” (Die Zeit) to take on the adaption of Die Blechtrommel.
-The film is a waste, but “not bad, in the contrary“, but Schlöndorff is the ideal man “knows about film adaptations of German literature […], next to Fassbinder the without doubt most perfect cinema artisan in this country.”
+Hans C. Blumenberg characterised Schlöndorff’s project as “brave or crazy (or both) enough” (Die Zeit) to take on the adaptation of Die Blechtrommel.
+The film is a waste, but “not bad, in the contrary“, but Schlöndorff is the ideal man who “knows about film adaptations of German literature […], next to Fassbinder without doubt the most perfect cinema artisan in this country.”
 Although he could not convince the feuilleton thoroughly, the reactions of the audience dispel his initial doubts about the success of the film.
-Shortly after its world premiere DIE BLECHTROMMEL (The Tin Drum) is played with great success as the German entry in the competition of the International Film Festival in Cannes.
+Shortly after its world premiere The Tin Drum is played with great success as the German entry in the competition of the International Film Festival in Cannes.
 The film wins the Palme d’Or (Die Goldene Palme) together with Francis Ford Coppola’s anti-war film APOCALYPSE NOW (USA 1979).
-The sensation is perfect after the Verleihung des Bundesfilmpreises 1979: DIE BLECHTROMMEL (The Tin Drum) recieves the Oscar® for Best Foreign Film – as the first German film after World War II.
+The sensation is perfect after he gets awarded the Bundesfilmpreis (German Film Award) in 1979: DIE BLECHTROMMEL (The Tin Drum) wins the Oscar® for Best Foreign Film – as the first German film after World War II.